 Option 3: Peg the Swissy to the euro

-You probably noticed that the Swissy got sold off when the possibility about pegging it to the euro hit the airwaves last week.
+You probably noticed that the Swissy got sold off when the possibility of pegging it to the euro hit the airwaves last week.
 So why not just tie the two currencies, right?